isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-pyranha-wipe-n-spray-fly-review.markdown

 [kills fleas](https://pestpolicy.com/does-the-dryer-kill-fleas/)
 , gnats, mosquitos in addition to other dominant insects that tend to attack horses.
 Definitely, with this spray I dont have to re-spraying my horse since it will actively control the flies for about 1 week.
 2. After using the spray I noticed that my horse immediately tends to become less irritable with lesswagging of its tail.Luckily, this formula controls/ repel more than just the flies that you were initially targeting.
-3. The fly spray will not irritate your horses skin.
+3.Â The fly spray will not irritate your horses skin.
 Further, its cost-effective as youll require less number of spray re-applications.
 However, you must not wet the horse.
 4. Further, as noted above, PYRANHA Wipe N Spray contains lanolin thatll ease the dryness or in your horses skin, even with the chapped skin.
 Further, as I noted earlier, this lanolin ingredient left the horses coat shining, healthy and soft.
-## The downsides of this**PYRANHA Wipe N Spray Fly **
+## The downsides of this**PYRANHA Wipe N Spray FlyÂ **
 Despite all the love I have for this spray, below I outline some of the cons I experienced (this is for total transparency).
 For dirty, sandy, or dusty areas, you might find out that upon applying the fly spray, dirt could s stick on your horse.
 Therefore, if youre in a horse show, you might require to constantly need to wipe your horses skin.
-Second, some horse owners may not like the smell (the strong citronella scent we discussed earlier) of this PYRANHA Wipe N Spray product.
+Second, some horse owners may not like the smell (the strong citronella scent we discussed earlier) of this PYRANHA Wipe N SprayÂ product.
 However, this is not the case with all of us out here  the best you can do is to test it as you night also love the citronella scent like myself.